activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-**path** | String | A required path (last part of url or the whole URL if the origin attribute is not used to specify that.
+**path** | String | A required path (last part of url or the whole URL if the source attribute is not used to specify that.
 (Mapped to a Page Entity).
 Please note: Everything after ? will be removed and added to path_properties. path_properties | JSON | Custom request properties for the page path referrer | String | (id) The referrer URL (Where the request is originated/redirected from) (Mapped to a Page Entity) Please note: Everything after ? will be removed and added to the reference  properties (not pageview properties). referrer_properties | JSON | Custom request properties of the referrer URL